Department of Biochemistry,

 building on the second floor.

-no previous experience of vaccinology/immunology required.
-We are also keen to sponsor candidates,
+.
+We are also keen to sponsor candidates, either

-either with PhDs or coming to the end of their PhD, to apply for postdoctoral fellowship awards.
-Get in
+with PhDs or coming to the end of their PhD, to apply for postdoctoral fellowship awards.
+Get in contact

 Potential doctoral or master